Grand style (rhetoric): History

 In ancient Greece, the 'grand style' of rhetoric was known as 'adros', and in Latin 'supra' or 'magniloquens'.
 It was made prominent by Roman authors such as Marcus Tullius Cicero.
 However, it was not confined to classical antiquity.
 As interest in the classics increased from the sixteenth century onwards in Britain its use gained acceptance.
 Poets such as William Shakespeare and John Milton both used the grand style.
 Augustine, notable for his On Christian Doctrine, expanded on Cicero's partition of the three styles by describing them as follows: the plain style is intended merely to be understood, the middle (or temperate) style is intended to be enjoyable to listen to and the grand style is intended to also be persuasive.
 The grand style incorporates all three, as it informs the audience of a concept, pleases through rhetorical devices and persuades via its eloquence.

 Features

-A common feature of rhetoric in the grand style is the use of a repeated pattern, often emphasizing a word or phrase; this can be in the form of anaphora (Greek for 'carrying back') whereby the beginning of a series of clauses are repeated:
+A common feature of rhetoric in the grand style is the use of a repeated pattern, often emphasizing a word or phrase; this can be in the form of anaphora (Greek for 'carrying back') whereby the beginnings of a series of clauses are repeated: